SmartDataInnovationLab/Data-Science-Connector/notes.md

     - BA not alway about implementation, talk about secutiry model in thesis, no implementation

     - data plane transfer client can be used for filling the cache

+    - eclipse as na outlook / or implemenrt

+- evaluation
+    - need way better documentation
+    - prep task
+    - something easy like avg, mean calculation
+    - sus etc.
+    - control group? just give them the task, see how they do
+    - treatment group > give info about this package

+    - both: IDS satisfaction with both of them

+    - negative eff: caching mmagixc?

+    - infra: colab/forms
+    - consider rewards to even out motivation / use ppl from the project